SAFE-Stack/SAFE-BookStore/README.md

         ]
     ```

-2. Adjust the SubModel DU
+2. Adjust the `PageModel` DU

     ```fsharp
-    type SubModel =
+    type PageModel =
-        | NoSubModel
+        | HomePageModel
         | LoginModel of Login.Model
         | WishListModel of WishList.Model
         | TomatoModel of Tomato.Model
     ```

-3. updateUrl should now call the init function and place the Tomato.Model as SubModel
+3. `urlUpdate` should now call the `init` function and set `Tomato.Model` as the new `PageModel`
     ```fsharp
-    | Some (Page.Tomato as page) ->
+    | Some Page.Tomato ->
         let m = Tomato.init()
-        { model with Page = page; SubModel = TomatoModel m }, []
+        { model with PageModel = TomatoModel m }, Cmd.none
     ```

-4. viewPage function should call the view function of the the Tomato module and pass in the submodel if it is a TomatoModel
+4. The `viewPage` function should call the `view` function of the the Tomato module and pass in the page model if it is a `TomatoModel`
     ```fsharp
-    | Page.Tomato ->
-        match model.SubModel with
-        | TomatoModel m -> Tomato.view m
+    | TomatoModel m ->
-        | _ -> [ ]
+        Tomato.view m
     ```
 #### Make it interactive (update the state)

-1. add new message DU in `src/Client/pages/Tomato.fs`
+1. Add a new message DU in `src/Client/pages/Tomato.fs`
     ```fsharp
     type Msg =
         | ChangeColor of string
     ```

-2. add message to Msg DU in `src/Client/App.fs`
+2. Add a message to the `Msg` DU in `src/Client/App.fs`
     ```fsharp
     type Msg =
-    // ..
+        //...
         | TomatoMsg of Tomato.Msg
-    // ..
     ```

-3. adjust the match pattern in the update function of `src/Client/App.fs`
+3. Adjust the match pattern in the `update` function of `src/Client/App.fs`
     ```fsharp
     | TomatoMsg msg, TomatoModel tm ->
         let color = match msg with ChangeColor c -> c let tm = { tm with Color = color }
-        { model with SubModel = TomatoModel tm }, []
+        { model with PageModel = TomatoModel tm }, Cmd.none

-    | TomatoMsg msg, _ -> model, [] // just to make the compiler happy
+    | TomatoMsg msg, _ -> model, Cmd.none // in case we receive a delayed message originating from the previous page
     ```

 4. Change the `Tomato.view` function to: